Randall Davey: Career

 Davey taught art at the School of the Art Institute of Chicago, the Kansas City Art Institute, and the Broadmoor Art Academy.
 He also taught at the University of New Mexico from 1945 to 1956.

 Davey moved to Santa Fe, New Mexico in 1919, where he established a studio at his Randall Davey House.
 He was primarily a portrait and equine painter, but he also painted landscapes and still lifes.
-His artwork was acquired by the Detroit Institute of Arts, the Whitney Museum of American Art, and the Corcoran Art Gallery.
+His artwork was acquired by numerous national museums.
 It was exhibited at the Museum of Modern Art in 1933-1934.
 His work was also part of the painting event in the art competition at the 1932 Summer Olympics.